Dynamical friction in dark matter spikes: corrections to Chandrasekhar's formula: conclusions

 \item[4] We calculate the dephasing of the GW signal due to dynamical friction.
-We show that the dephasing of the gravitational waveform induced by dark matter can be much larger than previously thought.
-The difference between the dephasing computed with the standard treatment and ours can be as large as two orders of magnitude for $\gamma\sim 0.6$, while it becomes insignificant for any $\gamma\gtrsim 1$. \end{itemize}
+We show that the dephasing of the gravitational waveform induced by DM can be much larger than previously thought.
+The difference between the dephasing computed with the standard treatment and ours can be as large as two orders of magnitude for $\gamma\lesssim 0.6$, while it likely to be negligible for any $\gamma\gtrsim 1$ (Fig. 4). \end{itemize}

-In this article we demonstrated that the dynamical friction from the fast moving particles can have a significant effect on the evolution of a massive binary within a dark matter spike.
-The effect is very sensitive to the slope of the dark matter distribution, rapidly becoming unimportant for $\gamma\gtrsim 1$.
-Shallow density cusps can be produced, for example, by the interactiuon of the inspiraling BH with the surrounding cusp, or by dark matter self-annihilation.
-It is therefore our recommendation, that future similar studies starting from physically motivated initial conditions will consider the replacement of the standard Chandrasekhar's formula with equations \ref{avinta} and \ref{avinte}.
+In this article we demonstrated that the dynamical friction from the fast moving particles can have a significant effect on the evolution of a massive binary within a DM spike.
+The effect is very sensitive to the slope of the DM distribution, rapidly becoming important for $\gamma\lesssim 1$.
+Shallow density cusps can be produced, for example, by the interaction of the inspiraling BH with the surrounding cusp, or by DM self-annihilation.
+It is therefore our recommendation, that future similar studies will consider the replacement of the standard Chandrasekhar's formula with equations \ref{avinta} and \ref{avinte}.

-Since we were interested in isolating the contribution of the fast moving stars to dynamical friction, we have based our models on a number of simplifying assumptions.
-We have assumed that the dark matter spike is not affected by the binary motion; we have assumed that the velocity distribution of the dark matter particles is isotropic; and we have ignored the possibility that dark matter is accreated directly onto the inspiraling black hole.
-Moreover, our work does not take into account relativistic terms in the description of the orbital dynamics and distribution of dark matter.
+Since we were interested in isolating the contribution of the fast moving DM particles to dynamical friction, we have based our models on a number of simplifying assumptions.
+We have assumed that the DM spike is not affected by the binary motion; we have assumed that the velocity distribution of the DM particles is isotropic; and we have ignored the possibility that DM is accreted directly onto the inspiraling BH.
+Moreover, our work does not take into account relativistic terms in the description of the orbital dynamics and distribution of DM.
 Although our assumptions are likely to break down in realistic situations, we expect that the fast moving particles will still play an important contribution to the dynamical friction force.